gldanoob-writeups/gldanoob-writeups.github.io/content/what-the-beep.md

 Let's download the attached file and see what it has...

-"Wait, the file has an weird extension `.tar.gz`.
+"Wait, the file has a weird extension `.tar.gz`.
 How do I even open this file?"

 > ***Tip***  \
   Whenever you encounter something you've never seen before, just [look it up](https://www.cyberciti.biz/faq/how-to-create-tar-gz-file-in-linux-using-command-line/).